‘Greetings from the Krampus!’

 We were investigating the festive yet morbid apartment of the Krampus killer, which as Countdown’s description implies, was actually the demon-goat monster of Alpine folk-lore.

-Krampus, the yang to Saint Nicholas’ yin, brings punishment (and in this case, murder) to naughty children come Christmas time.
+Krampus, the yin to Saint Nicholas’ yang, brings punishment (and in this case, murder) to naughty children come Christmas time.

 The set of Krampus was magnificently creepy.
 It was a dark and twisted home that was intricately decorated for a horrible Christmas.
 It looked great in a gross and foreboding sort of way.